 Experience of integrating environment and climate change in the agricultural sector can be distilled into a number of approaches and practical measures:

-Address current “adaptation gap”: Agriculture is already at risk, and there is a long way to go until all current risks are addressed.
+Address current “adaptation gap”: Agricultural production is already at risk, and there is a long way to go until all current risks are addressed.
 Improving the ability to tackle current climate risks is a good starting point for adapting to future climate change.

-Acknowledge multiple pressures and opportunities – capitalise on potential for “triple wins”, i.e. opportunities for simultaneously achieve adaptation, mitigation and income goals.
+Acknowledge multiple pressures and opportunities – capitalise on potential for “triple wins”, i.e. opportunities for simultaneously achieving adaptation, mitigation and income goals.
 Examples may be diversification of farming systems, increased grass cover in crop rotations, and tree-crop intercropping.

 Improve water use and conservation (see water sector note).
 Availability and access to water resources is a critical issue for the future of agriculture.
 “New” measures that could be promoted include traditional water conservation techniques and low carbon irrigation options